Andreas-Weilinghoff/whisper_desktop_app/README.md

 1. Download and double-click the `main_app.exe` file inside 'dist' folder (If you are choosing to build the app).
 2. Ensure `ffmpeg` is installed and added to your system `PATH`.
-3. Select an audio file, configure options, and start transcription.
+3. Select an audio file, configure options and start transcription.

 ### Linux (Debian)
 1. Decompress first using : xz -d transcriber_1.0_amd64.deb.xz